istio/istio.io/content/en/news/releases/1.19.x/announcing-1.19/change-notes/index.md

 ### Artifacts

-We are deprecating the macOS and Windows artifacts without an architecture specified in the name (ex: `istio-1.18.0-osx.tar.gz`).
+The macOS and Windows artifacts without an architecture specified in the name (ex: `istio-1.18.0-osx.tar.gz`).
 They will be removed in several releases.
 They have been replaced by artifacts containing the architecture in the name (ex: `istio-1.18.0-osx-amd64.tar.gz`).  ([Issue #45677](https://github.com/istio/istio/issues/45677))